raulskat/code-green/README.md

    ```

 3. Set up your **Cohere API Key**:
-   - Create an `.env` file in the root directory or export your API key as an environment variable:
+   - Export your API key as an environment variable (you can also create a local `.env` file for development):
      ```bash
-     export OPENAI_API_KEY='your-cohere-api-key'
+     export COHERE_API_KEY='your-cohere-api-key'
      ```

+### Environment Variables

+The application expects the following variables:

+- `COHERE_API_KEY` – API key for Cohere services.

 ### Run the Application